 Microwaves too have gotten larger over the years and have demanded more and more power due to their amount of wattage use.
 It is quite common to have 1,200-watt draws from these appliances.
 They require a dedicated 20-amp, 120-volt circuit, wired with 12-2 cable with a ground.
 This circuit is often shared with the gas stove outlet.
 The minimal draw from the gas stove shouldn't overload the total safe amperage in combination with the microwave.

 The dishwasher circuit is also a 15-amp, 120-volt circuit and is wired with 14-2 cable.
+New codes often require dishwashers to be on a ground fault circuit interrupter.
 As you know, in the olden days, the dishwasher stood in front of the sink and washed by hand.

 Small Appliance Circuits

 Small appliance circuits are those that supply, well, small portable appliances.
-These may include toasters, waffle irons, coffee pots, electric griddles, popcorn machines, can openers, blenders, juicers, crock pots, etc...
-There must be at least two dedicated circuits for these countertop and eating area outlets.
+These may include toasters, waffle irons, coffee pots, electric griddles, popcorn machines, can openers, blenders, juicers, crock pots, etc. There must be at least two dedicated circuits for these countertops and eating area outlets.
 Remember, the countertop outlets should not be farther than four feet apart.
-There is a minimum of two 20-amp, 120-volt dedicated circuits, wired with 12-2 and/or 12-3 cable.
+There is a minimum of two 20-amp, GCFI protected 120-volt dedicated circuits, wired with 12-2 and/or 12-3 cable.